DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Elyra hated the clean sterility of the control spire.
 No natural field feedback.
 No grounding.
 The air was saturated with filtered resonance, perfectly smooth and cold.
 It made her teeth ache.

 She reviewed the containment sequence on her handheld slate, her fingers moving across the surface with practiced efficiency despite the tremor in her left hand.
 Layered fields, inverse couplings, Invest buffers.
-It was impressive work—but too confident.
+It was impressive workâ€”but too confident.

 She didn't trust Marla Brennick.

-The woman wasn't reckless—that was not the problem.
+The woman wasn't recklessâ€”that was not the problem.
 She was exact.
 Controlled. *Predictable*.
 And that kind of predictability was fatal when dealing with unknown harmonic agents.

-The slate chirped softly—a fluctuation alert in Sector 4.
+The slate chirped softlyâ€”a fluctuation alert in Sector 4.
 She tapped to expand the trace: 0.02 phase offset across a triple-layer junction.

 She muttered, "It's mapping the geometry now."